spockjs/spockjs/CONTRIBUTING.md

 We use [yarn](https://yarnpkg.org) as our package manager.
 Run `yarn` to install the dependencies.

+**Note:** The tests currently do not pass on node 10 due to a bug in node.
+Please use node 9 instead.

 ## Scripts

 * `yarn all` - run all checks and build